There are now 3 possible online modes for units:

 - Contact hours

-- This content in this unit is delivered in a blended mode.
-Each week students work through one hour of online material (approx.) and attend three hours of language classes (1 x 1-hour language class beginning in week 2 and 1 x 2-hour language class beginning in week 1).
-There is a one-off face-to-face lecture in week 1.
+- This unit is available both on campus and to students studying fully online.
+Each week all students work through one hour of online material (approx.) and attend three hours of interactive language classes (1 x 1-hour language class and 1 x 2-hour language class).

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.